-You must enable VM host affinity, affinity groups, or equivalent for the Keysafe 5 VM to avoid Admin Key Recovery if for some reason you have to migrate the host in the future.
-For the specific feature to enable during VM creation and for instructions, see the documen tation from the VM vendor.
+- You have the required permissions to install software on the target system. - You must enable VM host affinity, affinity groups, or equivalent for the KeySafe 5 VM to avoid Admin Key Recovery if for some reason you have to migrate the host in the future.

+For the specific feature to enable during VM creation and for instructions, see the documentation from the VM vendor.

+2.3.
+Starting the KeySafe 5 VM

+- If you selected the large installation configuration earlier in this procedure, you need to manually change the disk size alloted to the VM from the standard 80 GB to 160 GB.
+The OVA template sets the appropriate number of CPUs and the memory allocation but it cannot automatically change the standard disk size. - 2.
+Power on the KeySafe 5 VM.

+- 3. Configure the node as needed.
+For details, see one of the following: - If this is the first KeySafe 5 node in the system or if you want this to be a standalone node, follow the steps in Configuring the First KeySafe 5 Node. - If you are adding this node to an existing KeySafe 5 cluster, follow the steps in Adding a New KeySafe 5 Node to an Existing Cluster.

 2.4.
-Take into use the Keysafe 5 VM

-1. If you selected the large installation configuration earlier in this procedure, you need to manually change the disk size alloted to the VM from the standard 80 GB to 160 GB.

-The OVA template sets the appropriate number of CPUs and the memory allocation but it cannot automatically change the standard disk size.

-- 2. Power on the Keysafe 5 VM. - 3.
-Configure the node as needed.
-For details, see one of the following: - If this is the first Keysafe 5 node in the system or if you want this to be a standalone node, follow the steps in Configuring the First Keysafe 5 Node. - If you are adding this node to an existing Keysafe 5 cluster, follow the steps in Adding a New Keysafe 5 Node to an Existing Cluster.

-2.5.
-Configuring the First Keysafe 5 Node
+Configuring the First KeySafe 5 Node

-This procedure explains how to configure this system as the first Keysafe 5 node in the system.
+This procedure explains how to configure this system as the first KeySafe 5 node in the system.

-- 1. Log into the system on which you installed the Keysafe 5 software.
-The Keysafe 5 installer will automatically start running as soon as the VM is powered on. - Enter a password for the Keysafe 5 system administration account and press Enter.
-Password requirements are configured by a Keysafe 5 administrator in the System Settings.
+- 1. Log into the system on which you installed the KeySafe 5 software.
+The KeySafe 5 installer will automatically start running as soon as the VM is powered on. - 2.
+Enter a password for the KeySafe 5 system administration account and press Enter.
+Password requirements are configured by a KeySafe 5 administrator in the System Set tings.

-This password controls access to the Entrust Keysafe 5 System Console that allows users to perform some Keysafe 5 administration tasks.
-It does not permit a Keysafe 5 user to access the full OS.
+This password controls access to the Entrust KeySafe 5 System Console that allows users to perform some KeySafe 5 administration tasks.
+It does not permit a KeySafe 5 user to access the full OS.

 Make sure you keep this password in a secure place.
 If you lose the password, you will need to contact Entrust Support.
-For security reasons, Keysafe 5 does not provide a user-accessible password recovery mechanism.
+For security reasons, KeySafe 5 does not provide a user-accessible password recovery mechanism.

-The installer configures Keysafe 5 and then starts the appropriate services.
+The installer configures KeySafe 5 and then starts the appropriate services.
 This process can take up to 30 minutes to complete.
-When the installer has finished, Keysafe 5 displays a confirmation dialog stating that the setup was completed success fully.
+When the installer has finished, KeySafe 5 displays a confirmation dialog stating that the setup was completed success fully.

-3. Save the address of the Keysafe 5 UI (also known as the Management IP Address) from the confirmation dialog.
-You will need this address in the next step.

-When you are done, press Enter to finish the installation.
-Keysafe 5 displays the CentOS login prompt when the installation is complete.

-4. To initialize the Keysafe 5 UI and finish the configuration of the first node, do the following:

-- a.
-Use a web browser to navigate to https://<node-ip-address, where <node-ipaddress is the Management IP address. - b.
-If prompted, add a security exception for the Keysafe 5 IP address and proceed to the Keysafe 5 Appliance Management UI.
+- 3. Save the address of the KeySafe 5 UI (also known as the Management IP Address) from the confirmation dialog.
+You will need this address in the next step. - When you are done, press Enter to finish the installation.
+KeySafe 5 displays the CentOS login prompt when the installation is complete. - 4.
+To initialize the KeySafe 5 UI and finish the configuration of the first node, do the following: - a.
+Use a web browser to navigate to https://<node-ip-address>, where <node-ip-address> is the Management IP address.